Ranork/Swagger-GPT/README.md

 Welcome to the **Automatic Swagger Configuration** project!
 This Node.js-based repository aims to simplify the process of generating Swagger documentation for your API routes.
 Swagger is a powerful tool for describing and visualizing APIs, making it easier for developers to understand and interact with your endpoints.

+This project gives you a flatten javascript file and necessery prompts to make a swagger configuration with chat gpt.

 ## Table of Contents

 - [Getting Started](#getting-started)